tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 We can fully feel the emotions---both good and bad---brought by the impermanent things, and then allow the emotions and eventually the things themselves to pass on.
-We can feel grateful for the emotions we experienced, rather than inflicting suffering upon ourselves through our attachment.
+We can feel grateful for the emotions we experienced, rather than inflicting more suffering upon ourselves because of our attachment.

-Furthermore, the richest and most rewarding experiences---and, I believe, the least ephemeral in terms of their impact on us and their reality---are our relational experiences, which are themselves deepened through this profound acknowledgement of both emotions and things.
+Furthermore, the richest and most rewarding experiences---and those that are, I believe, the least ephemeral in terms of their impact on us and their reality---are our relational experiences, which are themselves deepened through this profound acknowledgement of both emotions and things.